Givaudan: 2000s

-In 2002 Givaudan acquired FIS, the flavours division of Nestle, for which Nestle received a 10% stake in the company.
+In 2002 Givaudan acquired FIS, the flavors division of Nestle, for which Nestle received a 10% stake in the company.
 The following year, Givaudan purchased the cheese flavor company IBF.
 In 2004 the company expanded its operations in China, which had been in place since the 1990s.

 On 22 November 2006, Givaudan announced the acquisition of Quest International to be completed Q1 2007.
 On 21 February 2007, the EU approved the merger of Givaudan and Quest, clearing the final regulatory hurdle for the merger after the United States authorities approved the merger earlier in the month.
 The merger deal closed on 2 March 2007.
-The acquisition makes Givaudan the global leader in both fine fragrances and consumer products; it was already the global leader in flavours and the acquisition of Quest International strengthens their position.
+The acquisition makes Givaudan the global leader in both fine fragrances and consumer products; it was already the global leader in flavors and the acquisition of Quest International strengthens their position.
 The acquisition of Quest boosted Givaudan's sales by 42% from CHF 2,909 million in 2006 to CHF 4,132 million in 2007.

 In 2013 Nestle sold its share in Givaudan for $1.3 billion.
 By 2014 the company had about US$4.6 billion in revenues.
 That year, the company had its first acquisition since Quest, purchasing Soliance.
-Givaudan also released the TasteSolutions Richness line of flavours.
+Givaudan also released the TasteSolutions Richness line of flavors.
 It also launched the Givaudan Foundation, and has a programme that works with patchouli and other grower collection networks to establish sustainable development practices, called the Innovative Naturals programme.

-Since 2014, Givaudan has acquired around 20 companies, among them Naturex, the cosmetics business of AMSilk, Albert Vieille, Fragrance Oils, and Golden Frog.
+Since 2014, Givaudan had acquired around 20 companies, among them Naturex, the cosmetics business of AMSilk, Albert Vieille, Fragrance Oils, and Golden Frog.

+In 2021, Givaudan acquired Louisville, Ky.-based dye and coloring manufacturer D.D.
+Williamson.

-In 2022, Givaudan, the mechanical engineering company Bühler, and Migros want to open the Cultured Food Innovation Hub in Kemptthal.
-Research is also to be carried out there on cultivated meat.
+In 2022, Givaudan, the mechanical engineering company Bühler, and Migros wanted to open the Cultured Food Innovation Hub in Kemptthal.
+Research was also to be carried out there on cultivated meat.

+On March 7, 2023, Givaudan confirmed that it was the target of an industry-wide investigation by European and Swiss authorities.
+Investigators were looking into a possible cartel in the supply of fragrances and fragrance ingredients.
+Companies face fines as much as 10% of their global turnover for violating EU antitrust rules.

 Givaudan and the environment

-On July 10, 1976 the Seveso accident, Italy's worst ecological disaster, released a toxic cloud into the atmosphere.
+On July 10, 1976, the Seveso accident, Italy's worst ecological disaster, released a toxic cloud into the atmosphere.
 Italy's highest court awarded moral damages to the residents for anxiety incurred.
 Givaudan, the parent company of ICMESA paid EUR103.9 million (US$90.3 million) in cleanup costs and compensation to those who suffered physical injuries as a result of the incident.